 Combining a PhD degree with a full-time job?
 The Dual Career Training Programme to obtain a PhD in Governance and Policy Analysis (GPAC²) offers a programme that supports the ambitions and intensifies the research and analytical skills of fellows.
-The training programme invites GPAC² fellows to join the stimulating and challenging research community of UNU-MERIT and its School of Governance.
+The training programme invites GPAC² fellows to join the stimulating and challenging research community of UNU-MERIT.

 GPAC² meets the needs and availability of working professionals and researchers with full- or part-time jobs, allowing them to combine their careers with obtaining a PhD.
 The programme is designed to provide advanced training in the theory and skills crucial to policy analysis and design.
 The research that participants will focus on fits into one of the School’s research themes.
 The key lecturers of the programme are leading scholars in the field of policy analysis and the related areas like governance, social protection, migration, growth and development, technology and innovation.

 The Dual Career Training Programme to obtain a PhD in Governance and Policy Analysis (GPAC²) is taught in English.
-It consists of a first year with three training workshops, and two workshops build around research progress every subsequent year.
+It consists of a first year with three training workshops, and two workshops built around research progress every subsequent year.